 The penalty for using a mobile phone at the wheel doubled a couple of years ago to £200 and six penalty points – enough to disqualify those with less than two years’ experience.

-The rich and famous may be able to cope without their own car for a while, but the inability to drive could jeopardise most Brits’ employment opportunities and leisure time.
+The rich and famous may be able to cope without their own car for a while, but the inability to drive could jeopardize most Brits’ employment opportunities and leisure time.